Paris: Regal and Intimate

 As his apprentices pull and push the many stops that engage the symphony of pipes, a commotion of music lovers crowd around a tower of keyboards and watch the master at work.

-This sacred music continues to fill the spiritual sails of Saint-Sulpice as it has for centuries.
+This sacred music continues to fill the spiritual sails of St. Sulpice as it has for centuries.

 The good life in Paris — music, culture, an appreciation of its rich heritage and fine architecture — is easy to take for granted.
 But today's freedoms and a government that seems passionate about its people's needs didn't come to France without a struggle.
 And the pinnacle of that struggle — an epic event that reverberates in the spirit of its people to this day — was the French Revolution.